Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 Can Screenshots Be Edited or Manipulated?

-Modern technology allows users to:
+Modern technology makes it possible to:

 • Crop messages